 You can switch to the sd1 integrator, if that's accurate enough for you.
 That's about as fast as md.

-#2 Updated by Berk Hess almost 5 years ago
+#2 Updated by Berk Hess about 5 years ago

 PS note that mdp_opt.html says at SD:

 Four Gaussian random number are required

 per integration step per degree of freedom.
 With constraints,

 coordinates needs to be constrained twice per integration step.

 Depending on the computational cost of the force calculation,